William Scott McLane, five years sober, is six classes away from graduating with a 3.4 GPA.

 Did you know...?

-Rutgers has over 2,507 coded adult/nontraditional students on the New Brunswick campus for fall 2013.
+Rutgers has over 2,507 students identified as adult/nontraditional on the New Brunswick campus for fall 2013.

-There are 1,269 students coded as veterans or using veterans education benefits.
+There are 1,269 students identified as veterans or using veterans education benefits.